smnookin/smnookin.github.io/_posts/2015-11-12-lauren-hopkins-second-act-as-queen-of-the-gymternet.md

 “She doesn't sleep.
 I'm convinced she doesn't sleep!
 And if she does, it’s just in bursts.
 She sleeps from Friday midnight to Saturday noon, and that will sustain her for 4-5 days.
 She's an amazing hard worker,” she says.

-Hopkins admits balancing all her commitments can be tough.
+Hopkins laughs but admits balancing all her commitments can be tough.

 “My day job always has to come first, otherwise the site wouldn’t be able to exist.
 I never say, ‘I’m going to leave work for five hours to watch gymnastics,’ although -” she lowers her voice, “I did go to the firm’s library and watch the women’s all around final in the middle of the day,” she laughs conspiratorially.

 “But I think my coworkers know that what you do is a hobby, just like what normal people do in their spare time.
 They go golfing, I do gymnastics.”

-Planned for final draft:
-More about the book and her future
-Interview with a media studies person who can contextualize her site Interview with owner of competitor site
-Ideally meeting her in person to hover and watch her work How she deals with trolls/haters - her tumblr was taken offline while during the writing of this profile How she deals with sensitive issues like racism in the Gymternet